19balazs86/AzureContainerApp/README.md

 # Playing with Azure Container App
-To be honest, there is not much in this repository.
+Actually, there is not much code in this repository.
 I experimented with the [Azure Container App](https://learn.microsoft.com/en-us/azure/container-apps/overview) and service invocation using the [Dapr](https://dapr.io/) client.

 #### Resources